Carbon reduction plan

 Energy

-The bulk of FCDO Services’ emissions reported under the Greening Government Commitments are from direct fuel use and electricity.
+The bulk of FCDO Services’ emissions reported under the Greening Government Commitments are from direct fuel use, electricity consumption and international flights.

-Emissions from energy utilisation are being reduced through a combination of ongoing initiatives; a renewable electricity tariff for all supply, energy efficiency measures and the heating of the Hanslope Park site with biodiesel from waste and second generation oils as well as low sulphur fuel oil.
+Emissions from energy utilisation are being reduced through a combination of ongoing initiatives, such as, on-site renewable energy generation, energy efficiency measures and the heating of the Hanslope Park site with biodiesel from waste and second-generation oils as well as low sulphur fuel oil.

 Logistics

-FCDO Services is committed to reducing the footprint of its HGV, van and car fleet.
+FCDO Services’ fleet is critical to its UK and global operation.
+The organisation is committed to reducing the footprint of its HGV, van and car fleet.
 Vehicles under 3.5 tons are being replaced in phases with at least ULEV standard vehicles emitting less than 50g CO2e/km, if not ZEV.

 Procurement